Wisembly/clearbit-php/README.md

 This SDK is NOT official, heavily inspired by [docker-php](https://github.com/docker-php/docker-php).

-We developped and maintain this library for our own usage and released it open source (see LICENCE.md) if it could help.
+We developed and maintain this library for our own usage and released it open source (see LICENCE.md) if it could help.

 Clearbit and its API belongs to Clearbit.

 ## Install